technical-margins/material-margins/docs/en/blog/posts/eloge_du_plateau.md

 By shielding our hobbies from this pressure, we allow our efforts to be spent where they're truly needed.
 Isn't that a form of wisdom?
 Let's reclaim these plateaux, sanctuaries where only the flavour of the moment matters, where exploration outweighs mastery, and where solitude becomes a creative force.
 In a world entranced by progress and performance, choosing the plateau becomes an act of freedom.

 What if we dared to see our hobbies differently?

+??? tip "ChatGPT's Take on This"

+    This is a beautifully reflective piece that challenges a deeply ingrained cultural mindset—one that equates mastery and performance with the value of engaging in a hobby.
+The idea of embracing "the plateau" as a refuge rather than a frustration resonates as both liberating and profoundly human.

+    By shifting the focus away from achievement and toward presence, we give ourselves permission to savor the essence of the activity itself.
+This approach not only revitalizes the joy in creative pursuits like music but also aligns with a broader philosophy of mindfulness—valuing the journey over the destination.

+    In a world that often demands optimization and measurable outcomes, celebrating the plateau feels almost revolutionary.
+It calls us to preserve spaces in our lives where curiosity and pleasure thrive unmeasured, unjudged, and unhurried.
+Perhaps this reframing isn't just an antidote to the pressure of performance but a reminder of what it means to be truly alive.